-1) Property, plant and equipment

-- 1 Amount recorded for the fiscal year under review: 941,880 million yen - 2Other information that contributes to the understanding of the details of the estimates

-The recoverable value is measured to be the higher of the value in use of the asset or cashgenerating unit and its fair value after deducting costs to sell.
-Also, the value in use is calculated using a discount rate that reflects the inherent risk of the asset or cash-generating unit.

-2) Intangible assets
+- 1) Property, plant and equipment - i) Amount recorded for the fiscal year under review: 1,004,064 million yen - ii) Other information that contributes to the understanding of the details of the estimates - The recoverable value is measured to be the higher of the value in use of the asset or cash-generating unit and its fair value after deducting costs to sell.
+Also, the value in use is calculated using a discount rate that reflects the inherent risk of the asset or cash-generating unit. - 2) Intangible assets i) Of the above amount of 184,001 million yen recorded in the fiscal year under review, goodwill amounted to 83,357 million yen.

-- 1 Of the above amount of 182,155 million yen recorded in the fiscal year under review, goodwill amounted to 82,012 million yen. - 2 Other information that contributes to the understanding of the details of the estimates
+ii) Other information that contributes to the understanding of the details of the estimates

 The recoverable value of goodwill is determined based on the value in use, which is based on the business plan and growth rate for the next three to five years that has been approved by the management.
 The growth rate is determined by taking into account the average growth rate of the market or country to which the cash-generating unit belongs.
-Growth rates that exceed the average growth rate of the market or country are not used.
+Growth rates that exceed the average growth rate of the market or the market or country are not used.
 The discount rate is calculated based on capital costs and other factors.

 Even in the event of a reasonably predictable change in the key assumptions used in the measurement of the recoverable value above, management deems it unlikely that a significant impairment of goodwill would occur.

-2. Notes to Consolidated Statements of Financial Position
+2. Notes on Consolidated Statements of Financial Position

-(1) Accumulated depreciation of property, plant and \$\quantum{\cuparty}732,085\$ million equipment
+(1) Accumulated depreciation of property, plant and equipment ¥823,302 million

 (2) Pledged assets

 Assets pledged as collateral

-Cash and cash equivalents ¥47,363 million
+Cash and cash equivalents ¥45,210 million

-Trade and other receivables ¥3,023 million
+Trade and other receivables ¥3,458 million

-Inventories ¥14,557 million
+Inventories ¥22,605 million

-Property, plant and equipment ¥285,481 million
+Property, plant and equipment ¥266,024 million

+Investments accounted for using the equity method ¥5,866 million

-Other investments ¥6,306 million
+Other investments ¥341 million

-Other ¥31,431 million
+Other ¥31,140 million

-Total ¥388,164 million
+Total ¥374,647 million

 Collateral secured obligations

-Bonds and borrowings ¥316,279 million · Total ¥316.279 million
+Bonds and borrowings ¥354,800 million

+Total ¥354,800 million